ParkvilleData/MetaGenePipe/README.rst

 Usage
 ======

-To run MetaGenePipe, modify the input files to reflect your sample files and required configuration settings.
-Then you can start the workflow with the following command:
+you can start the workflow with the following command:

 .. code-block:: bash

    java -Dconfig.file=./metaGenePipe.config -jar cromwell-latest.jar run metaGenePipe.wdl -i metaGenePipe.json -o metaGenePipe.options.json

-More information about running MetaGenePipe is found in the `documentation <https://parkvilledata.github.io/MetaGenePipe/usage.html>`_
+The pipeline has been set up to run against the swissprot database.
+We have supplied sample fastq files consisting of 100,000 reads so the pipeline can be tested.
+You can modify the input file ``input_file.txt`` to reflect your sample files.

+Read the `documentation <https://parkvilledata.github.io/MetaGenePipe/usage.html>`_ for more information about usage and modifying the configuration files.

 Output
 ======